PlasmaFAIR/intro_to_automation/1_reusable_module/README.md

 def do_some_maths(parameter=10):
     return some_maths(parameter)
 ```

+Wrapping code up into functions lets us do things like parameter
+scans, optimisation, integration -- any more importantly, testing.
+It
+also makes it much easier for other people to build on top of our
+code.
+Writing good, modular functions is fundamental to good software
+of any kind.

 If you also plot graphs in your script, it's a really good idea to put
 them in separate function(s) from the rest of your code.
 This way, if